Even if you have a good idea of who they want to be in your wedding party, choosing witnesses can be a trickier task.

 Of course, you could leave it until the day and ask strangers off the street to be your witnesses – bold move, but it does happen, particularly at elopements!
 You’d need to get there with time to spare ahead of the ceremony, in case it takes you a while to find people who are willing and able.
 If that’s not right for you, read on for our advice on how to choose your wedding witnesses.

 There’s no strict rule on this – you and your partner could pick one each, or you can make the decision as a couple.

-It’s more of a joint decision that choosing the bridal party or groomsmen, so ideally it would be someone who means something to both of you.
+It’s more of a joint decision than choosing the bridal party or groomsmen, so ideally it would be someone who means something to both of you.
 Much like decorating your aisle and choosing readings, this is a chance to personalise your ceremony.

 Do wedding witnesses have to be family?

 Wedding witnesses do not have to be family.
-You can choose whoever you wish, as long as they are over 16, and fit the criteria listed above.
+You can choose whoever you wish, as long as they fit the criteria listed below.

 Can friends be wedding witnesses?

 Choosing friends as wedding witnesses is a great way to include them in your wedding day, and would be a fabulous job for anyone who felt too shy to walk down the aisle as a bridesmaid, but would love a role in the day.